Elon Law Pro Bono Project Descriptions

 Lawyer on the Line

-Working in conjunction with Legal Aid, students screen potential clients to determine whether they have valid legal issues.
-The student conducts the initial client interview, and if the case progresses, there is an opportunity to research issues, and contact the client with the findings agreed upon by the supervising attorney.
-This is great for client interview skills, explaining legal concepts to the client researching legal issues, and learning how to manage a deadline.
+Working in conjunction with Legal Aid of North Carolina, students screen potential clients to determine whether they have valid legal issues.
+The student conducts the initial client interview, confers with the supervising attorney, and if the case progresses, conducts research regarding the issues presented, and contacts the client with the findings agreed upon by the supervising attorney.
+This is an excellent opportunity to develop client interview skills, to explain legal concepts to the client, to research legal issues, and learn how to manage deadlines.

 The Innocence Project operates as an independent student organization that partners with the North Carolina Center on Actual Innocence.
 Students work on initial case reviews for individuals who have exhausted their appeals and are currently unrepresented, preparing a review memo and transcript summary seeking new, unexplored evidence that may exonerate the individual.